jake-see/MSCS271/README.md

 # Recursive Stochastic L-system for Simulation Arterial Branching
-Semester Project for MSCS-271: Formal Languages and Finite Automata
+Semester Project for MSCS-271: Formal Languages and Finite Automata\
+by Evelyn Vo and Jake See

 The goal of our project was to find and reproduce an application of a concept that we learned in this class, specifically formal grammars.\
 In a formal language, we have an alphabet (symbols), rules for generating strings (productions), and a set of valid strings (the language).
 Lindenmayer systems (L-systems) use the same underlying principles.
 We have created an interactive code that simulates how arteries branch using L-systems as the underlying recursive algorithm.